hantsy/spring-puzzles/programming-models/guide.md

 }
 ```

 The `PostHandler` above is quite similar to its WebMvc counterpart.
-The key difference is that it uses Reactive Streams, with each `HandlerFunction` following the contract `ServerRequest req -> Mono<ServerResponse>`.
+The key difference is that it utilizes Reactive Streams, with each `HandlerFunction` adhering to the contract `ServerRequest req -> Mono<ServerResponse>`.

 Check out the [full example project](https://github.com/hantsy/spring-puzzles/tree/master/programming-models/webflux-fn) on GitHub for a complete walkthrough.

 ## WebFlux + Kotlin Coroutines + Annotated Controllers

-Kotlin Coroutines is a core Kotlin library that enables structured concurrency in a concise and efficient way.
+Kotlin Coroutines is a core Kotlin library that enables structured concurrency in a concise and efficient manner.
 Coroutines simplify asynchronous code by letting you write it imperatively, using the `suspend` keyword to mark functions that can be paused and resumed without blocking threads.
 For handling streams of data asynchronously, coroutines provide the `Flow` API, which supports reactive-style operations.

 Since Spring 5, Kotlin has been a first-class citizen in the Spring ecosystem.
 Building on top of its Reactive Streams support, Spring adds seamless integration with Kotlin Coroutines:
 * The coroutine context can interoperate with the Reactor context.